 Thus $\Pi$ is a p-minor of $\Pi_1$.
-Keeping the same notation as in \cref{claim:G1}, $\Pi_1$ has exactly $2n - k$ internal vertices that are partitioned by the cycles $C_1,\dots,C_k$, each $C_i$ intersecting the outerface in one vertex, its anchor $a_i$.
+Keeping the same notation as in \cref{claim:G1}, $\Pi_1$ has exactly $2n - k$ internal vertices that are partitioned by the cycles $C_1,\dots,C_k$, each $C_i$ intersecting the outerface in one vertex, its root $r_i$.

-Unfortunately, as said previously the transformation of $G_1$ into $G_2$ as in \cref{claim:G2} does not preserve a polygonal embedding: twin edges in $G_1$ are not twin anymore in $G_2$ because of the new created edge-anchor.
-So it breaks the p-major sequence we are constructing.
-To preserve a polygonal embedding, we need to modify accordingly twin sides whenever we apply a splitting anchor so that each vertex of one side has a twin vertex on its twin side.
+Unfortunately, as noted above, the transformation from $G_1$ to $G_2$ described in \cref{claim:G2} does not preserve the polygonal embedding structure: twin edges in $G_1$ cease to be twins in $G_2$ owing to the newly created anchors.
+Consequently, this breaks the p-major sequence under construction.
+To preserve the polygonal embedding structure, we adapt the definition of root-splitting to this setting by modifying the twin sides accordingly whenever a root is split, thereby ensuring that every vertex on a given side has a twin on its corresponding twin side.
+We refer to this procedure as a \emph{twin-splitting} operation, which is defined more precisely below.
+This operation is applied iteratively to each root, yielding a sequence of polygonal embeddings $\Pi_1^{0},\dots,\Pi_1^{k}$, where $\Pi_1^0 = \Pi_1$, such that each $\Pi_1^t$ is obtained from $\Pi_1^{t-1}$ via a twin-splitting operation.

-For this purpose we define a \emph{twin splitting} operation that applies to each anchor of $\Pi_1$.
-Roughly speaking, we apply a splitting anchor operation while subdividing one of the two twin edges that are incident to the twin vertex of the anchor.
-The edge to subdivide depends on a total ordering $\prec$ defined on the vertices of the cycle outerface.
-It is based on their rank, starting with the very first corner of the border of $\Pi_1$.
-So $u \prec v$ if vertex $u$ is visited before $v$ when traversing the cycle outerface from the first corner of the border.